Bethesda Friends Meeting

 in every person.

-BFM's Social Concern for March is
+BFM's Social Concern for May is for

 Peace and Social Justice Committee